pk-auth WebAuthn on the JVM

 npm:@pk-auth/passkeys-browser TypeScript

-Zero-dependency ceremony + admin clients.
+Zero-dependency ceremony + admin clients, on npm (npm install @pk-auth/passkeys-browser) — its version tracks the server release.
 ESM and CJS bundles.
 Handles all ArrayBufferbase64url wrangling around navigator.credentials.
+The refresh client returns a typed result sum — it never throws on 401.

 Same JSON.
 Three adapters.